 - Wear the best hiking boots you have.
 This is really not a hike to do in your sneakers!
 The trail is very steep and you really need sturdy grip and good ankle support.

 - Bring your hiking poles.
 If you have hiking poles, you’ll definitely want to bring them when hiking to Charles Kuonen Suspension Bridge.
 While the uphill climb is doable without the hiking poles, they are almost indispensable on your way down.
-We own and highly recommend these light and foldable hiking poles.
-And yes, we used them when hiking here as well.
+We own and highly recommend these light and foldable hiking poles from Black Diamond.
+And yes, we used them when hiking here in Randa and in Zermatt as well.

 - Pack some snacks and plenty of drinking water.
 Because you climb uphill all the time, you need much more water than for other hikes of comparable length or duration.